MariamElnady/FEEMwork/README.md

 ## Overview

-Fluorescence excitation emission matrices (FEEMs) can be analyzed using fluorescence regional integration (FRI) and fluorescence indices such as the humification index (HIX) and biological index (BIX).
-These metrics are commonly used to monitor changes in natural organic matter (NOM) composition in drinking water systems and treatment processes.
+Fluorescence excitation emission matrices (FEEMs) provide a rapid and sensitive method for characterizing dissolved organic matter (DOM) in water samples.
+Quantitative analysis is commonly performed using fluorescence regional integration (FRI), fluorescence indices such as the humification index (HIX) and biological index (BIX), and parallel factor analysis (PARAFAC).
+These methods can be used to track changes in NOM composition across drinking water treatment processes, source waters, and watershed systems.

-Generated FEEMs are commonly analyzed using fluorescence regional integration (FRI) or parallel factor analysis (PARAFAC).
-Quantification of FEEMs can be useful for tracking changes in natural organic matter (NOM) composition through treatment processes and watershed systems.

 ---
 ## Key Terms